Caspar Wever: Weverton (industrial development)

 In the 1830s, Wever platted and attempted to develop the industrial village of Weverton, Maryland, near Lock 31 of the C&O Canal, with water-powered mills, a file factory, and stone-working.
 The Maryland General Assembly incorporated the Weverton Manufacturing Company by Chapter 144 of the Acts of 1834 (amended in 1836), promoting the site’s river power and dual access to canal and rail.
 Archival studies of the canal corridor describe nearby quarrying, a file factory operating by the mid-1840s, and limited long-term growth due to floods and markets before the Civil War.
 Wever also joined incorporations for the Weverton and Boonsboro' Turnpike Company (1846) and a local mutual insurance company (1850).

 Later life and death

 Wever resided near Petersville and the Weverton area in later years and died in Maryland on February 7, 1861.
 A Hagerstown newspaper carried his obituary in March 1861.

 Legacy and assessment

 Structures from Wever’s National Road and B&O tenure, including the Carrollton Viaduct (1829) and early B&O viaducts in Maryland, are recognized as historic civil engineering landmarks.
 Scholarship on early B&O governance highlights debates over organization and costs that framed technical decisions during the railroad’s first decade.

+Wever’s career has been interpreted as illustrative of the construction-superintendent model that characterized early American civil engineering practice, in which authority over execution, materials, and contractors was distinct from that of design engineers.
+The difficulties encountered on the early B&O—particularly the tensions between surveyed designs and actual field conditions—have been interpreted by Calhoun (1961) as part of a broader transition toward more integrated engineering organizations in later railroad development.